dylankawashiri/hudsonlab/3D Printed Shutter/README.md

 You can see an example GUI in the [Python folder](https://github.com/dylankawashiri/hudsonlab/tree/main/3D%20Printed%20Shutter/Python).
 <img width="799" alt="Screenshot 2024-08-09 at 10 54 53 PM" src="https://github.com/user-attachments/assets/fee356b1-9b60-4a15-a8da-b6067b0a1cb4">

+## Notes
+- Keep the supplied voltage for every component at 2.5 volts.
+If using a DAC input for the TTL signal, you can set the TTL output to 1.5 volts and it will still flip.
+The inverter and motor driver both need 2.5 volts to run properly.